Skip to main content

 Your endocrine system is built upon feedback loops, elegant biological circuits that maintain stability.
 A primary example is the Hypothalamic-Pituitary-Gonadal (HPG) axis, which governs reproductive function and sex hormone production.
 The hypothalamus, a region in the brain, releases Gonadotropin-Releasing Hormone (GnRH) in rhythmic pulses.

-This signal prompts the to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
+This signal prompts the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones, in turn, travel to the gonads (testes in men, ovaries in women) to stimulate the production of testosterone and estrogen.
 The circulating levels of these sex hormones then provide feedback to the hypothalamus and pituitary, modulating their output to maintain equilibrium.
 It is a self-regulating system of immense precision.

 Lifestyle factors are powerful modulators of these feedback loops.
 High-quality nutrition provides the raw materials ∞ cholesterol and amino acids ∞ for hormone synthesis.
 Adequate sleep is essential for the proper pulsatile release of hormones and for clearing metabolic byproducts that can interfere with signaling.